ckirov/RevisitPinkerAndPrince/README.md

 Christo Kirov and and Ryan Cotterell.
 Recurrent Neural Networks in Linguistic Theory: Revisiting Pinker and Prince (1988) and the Past Tense Debate.
 TACL.
 2018.

+DISCLAIMER: The provided data combined with the commands below should produce similar results to the published paper, but they are not guaranteed to be identical.
+The provided commands may also change depending on your version of OpenNMT, etc.

 # Experiment 1

 Create datasets for network training: